Top 10 Search Engine Optimisation Tips

 9. Add interactive features to your website

 Give your customers the opportunity to contribute comments, ask questions, submit product reviews, vote in a poll, or forward links and images to friends.
 These features encourage visitors to return and tell others about your site.
 Increasing traffic to your site can in turn attract the attention of the search engines.
-Interactive features such as forums and blogs have the added bonus of encouraging visitors to generate more text content for your website — the very thing search engines are looking for.
+Interactive features such as blogs have the added bonus of encouraging visitors to generate more text content for your website — the very thing search engines are looking for.

 10. Look at your competitors' site content